The Design/Build Process

 You have an alternative to the confusing process of hiring one company to design and plan a project and seeking another company to interpret those plans and construct it.

 Where do you start, what do you do?
-Try working with an experienced Design / Build team that includes an in-house architect, CKD kitchen designer, and two other designers.
+Try working with an experienced Design / Build team that will take your job from start to finish.

 What we do at our first free meeting

-We listen to your desires, we visually examine the possibilities, we think through and sketch out possibilities, and based on our experience, define budget ranges.
-We will show you our extensive portfolio of similar types of projects to help you visualize the possibilities.
+We listen to your desires, visually examine the possibilities, think through and sketch out possibilities, and based on our experience, define budget ranges.
+We will present an extensive portfolio of similar types of projects to help you visualize the possibilities.
 We’ll show you examples of CAD plans and perspectives that we will create for your project.
-We can supply you with 28 years of completed project referrals from our very satisfied clients.
+We can supply you with over three decades of completed project referrals from our very satisfied clients.

 1st Step – Feasibility